marquettecomputationalsocialscience/mkecs-kde/README.md

 * [ ] 12.09.18: Troubleshooting a pesky logic issue that doesn't return parameters upon post

 ## License
 * © 2018 Chris Supinger (see LICENSE).
-This project is made possible with open-source software; see above for a list.
+This project powered by open-source software.